CCRGeneticsBranch/Oncogenomics_NF_WF/docs/index.md

 To ensure you dont run into permission issues please run the #Case1 before launching full samples with #Case2

 `sh launch.sh vg0416 /data/khanlab/projects/Nextflow_dev/testing/exome-rnaseq_samplesheet.csv`
+                                                or
+`sbatch --mem=50g --time=24:00:00 sh launch vg0416 /data/khanlab/projects/Nextflow_dev/testing/exome-rnaseq_samplesheet.csv`
 # Workflow log
-When the workflow is launched, it will produce a log that provides information about the pipeline execution, including the command line used, the version of
-Nextflow, the input folder path, the results directory, and the work directory.
+When the workflow is launched, it will produce a log that provides information about the pipeline execution, including the command line used, the version of Nextflow, the input folder path, the results directory, and the work directory.

 ```